JKE96/Team-10/Organizations.md

 	- The “best way” depends/is contingent on  the situation at hand
 	- leader's effectiveness determined by interaction of leader's style of 	   behavior and favorableness of the situational characteristics.
 3. Different Approaches:
-	- Jay Lorsch and Paul Lawrence: Interested in impact of factors of 	   contingency on organizational structure and ManagerialAuthority.
+	- Jay Lorsch and Paul Lawrence(1967): Interested in impact of factors of 	   contingency on organizational structure and ManagerialAuthority.
 	- Alfred Chandler (1962): argued that organizational strategy be proposed 	   before establishing structure.
 Idea that organizations adapt logically.